obryg/descheduler/README.md

 [![Build Status](https://travis-ci.org/kubernetes-incubator/descheduler.svg?branch=master)](https://travis-ci.org/kubernetes-incubator/descheduler)
 [![Go Report Card](https://goreportcard.com/badge/github.com/kubernetes-incubator/descheduler)](https://goreportcard.com/report/github.com/kubernetes-incubator/descheduler)

-# Descheduler for Kubernetes
+# Descheduler for Openshift

 ## Introduction

-Scheduling in Kubernetes is the process of binding pending pods to nodes, and is performed by a component of Kubernetes called kube-scheduler.
+Scheduling in Openshift is the process of binding pending pods to nodes, and is performed by a component of Openshift called kube-scheduler.
 The scheduler's decisions, whether or where a pod can or can not be scheduled, are guided by its configurable policy which comprises of set of rules, called predicates and priorities.
-The scheduler's decisions are influenced by its view of a Kubernetes cluster at that point of time when a new pod appears first time for scheduling.
+The scheduler's decisions are influenced by its view of a Openshift cluster at that point of time when a new pod appears first time for scheduling.
 As Kubernetes clusters are very dynamic and their state change over time, there may be desired to move already running pods to some other nodes for various reasons: